rielvis/game-design-theory/README.md

 ## License & Content Notice

-This compilation belongs exclusively to G. Robin Davis and is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][cc-by-nc-nd].
+This compilation belongs exclusively to Robin Davis and is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][cc-by-nc-nd].

 [![CC BY-NC-ND 4.0][cc-by-nc-nd-shield]][cc-by-nc-nd]